SSWConsulting/SSW.Rules.Content/rules/when-to-use-entity-framework/rule.md

 created: 2021-12-13T16:53:12.200Z
 guid: 834a4950-e20a-49ee-8c9d-8e7bbdcc84ba
 ---
-Entity Framework allows you to provide a strongly typed object framework over your database.
+Entity Framework allows you to provide a strongly typed object framework (ORM) over your database.
 This helps abstract the database away allowing it to be replaced with other technologies as needed.

 <!--endintro-->